 - Follow the Nasugbu town proper road by turning right when you reach the intersection (landmark: after Jollibee).

 - Upon reaching another intersection where you’ll see a Shell Station of the left side corner, turn right again going to Nasugbu proper.

-- The road will be mostly green and uphill, pass through the popular resorts like Kawayan Cove, Terrazas de Punta Fuego.
+- The road will be mostly green and uphill, pass through the popular resorts in Batangas like Kawayan Cove, Terrazas de Punta Fuego.

 - When you reach Maya Maya just go drive approximately a few meters more and you’ll see the guardhouse on the left.
 That is the main entrance to the subdivision where Tali Beach is located.

-- Rates / price for the house for rent includes everything, so no more resort entrance fee that will be collected.
+- Rates /price for the house for rent includes everything, so no more resort entrance fee will be collected.

-- The house that we stayed is for overnight, not for day tour or day trip.
-Also not advisable for DIY travel or walk in as this is for reservation.
+- The house that we stayed in overnight, not for day tours or day trips.
+Also not advisable for DIY travel or walk-in as this is for reservation.

 - Tali Beach is also popular for cliff diving.

 - Not sure if this property is under AirBnb, but better to contact them directly, with details below.